wayfair-archive/awesome-learning/content/courses/Layouts.md

   - link: "layout-basics"
     title: "Layout Basics"
     description: "Everything on a webpage is a rectangle!
 Discover the box model, positioning, floats, and more."
-  - link: "intro-to-flexbox"
-    title: "Intro to Flexbox"
-    description: "The flexbox CSS layout module makes it easier to design flexible responsive webpages by giving greater control over alignment, direction, order and size.
-This course covers the basics of flexbox and it's key concepts, an essential skill for frontend developers and designers."
-  # - link: "intro-to-css-grid"
-  #   title: "Intro to CSS Grid"
-  #   description: ""
 ---